ig3/srf-scheduler/README.md

  * new cards in the past 24 hours < configured max new cards per day; and
  * there are no overdue cards

-If average study time is less than configured minimum study time, then new cards are presented if there are no cards due, until the daily limit on new cards is reached.
+If average study time is less than configured minimum study time or estimated study time in the next 24 hours is less than configured target study time, then new cards are presented if there are no cards due.
+Otherwise, new cards are interleaved with review cards.

 For these controls, average study time is determined from:
  * actual study time in the past 24 hours